darenwelsh/Coursera-GettingCleaningData-Project/CodeBook.md

 ##Creating the tidy datafile

 ###Guide to create the tidy data file
+1. Clone this repo onto your computer (or copy the file "run_analysis.R")
-In order for the run_analylsis.R script to work, download the data set from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and extract it into a subdirectory called "dataset".
+1. Download the data set from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+1. Extract it into a subdirectory of your R working directory called "dataset".
 For example, you might choose to clone this repo into `~/r/GCDproject`.
 In that case, the data should be downloaded and extracted into `~/r/GCDproject/dataset`.
+1. Execute `run_analysis()`.

 ###Cleaning of the data
 In order of execution, the following is an overview of what the script run_analysis() does:

-1. Load necessary r libraries
+1. Load necessary R libraries
 1. Read in the names of each of the 561 variables in the source data.
 This is assigned as a character vector pulling just the values and not the row numbers.
 1. Read in the two sets of values for test subjects, bind them into one vector, convert that to a data frame and assign the name "subject" to that column
 1. Read in the two sets of values for test activities, bind them into one vector, convert that to a data frame and assign the name "activity" to that column